SilkRose/Pony/stories/pink-reflections/pink-reflections-meta.md

 ## Description:
-Pinkie Pie can't look her reflection in the eyes, maybe her friends can.
+Pinkie Pie can't look her reflection in the eyes.
+Maybe her friends can.

 Written in partnership with [6-D Pegasus](https://www.fimfiction.net/user/293755/6-D+Pegasus), who owns this story just as much as me, without them, this story wouldn't be what it is today.